Ann Sheridan: Later career

 Sheridan starred with Glenn Ford in Appointment in Honduras (1953), directed by Jacques Tourneur.
 She appeared opposite Steve Cochran in Come Next Spring (1956) and was one of several stars in MGM's The Opposite Sex (1956), a remake of The Women starring June Allyson, Joan Collins, Dolores Gray, Sheridan and Ann Miller.
 Her last film, Woman and the Hunter (1957), was shot in Africa.

 She performed in stage tours of Kind Sir (1958) and Odd Man In (1959), and The Time of Your Life at the Brussels World Fair in 1958.
 In all three shows, she acted with Scott McKay, whom she later married.

-In 1962, she played the lead in the Western series Wagon Train episode entitled "The Mavis Grant Story".
+In 1962, she played the lead in the Western series Wagon Train episode titled "The Mavis Grant Story".

 In the mid-1960s, Sheridan appeared on the NBC soap opera Another World.

 Her final role was as Henrietta Hanks in the television comedy Western series Pistols 'n' Petticoats, which was filmed while she became increasingly ill in 1966, and was broadcast on CBS on Saturday nights.
 The 19th episode of the series, "Beware the Hangman", aired as scheduled on the same day that she died in 1967.

 For her contributions to the motion picture industry, Ann Sheridan has a star on the Hollywood Walk of Fame at 7024 Hollywood Boulevard.